 If you are doing a super large turkey crown, the general wisdom is to cook a turkey larger than 4kg for 90 minutes plus 20mins x the number of kilograms, so for example a 5kg turkey would need cooking for 90 + (20×5) = 190minutes = 3h10m.

-If you need help with this British Turkey have a very helpful turkey cooking calculator on their website: British Turkey Cooking Calculator.
+If you need help with the BBC have a very helpful turkey cooking calculator on their website: BBC Turkey Cooking Calculator.

 How do I know if my turkey crown is cooked?

 To be honest I have never had an undercooked turkey by following the guidelines above.
 But just to make double and triple sure, there are 2 ways to check your turkey crown is done: the easiest way is to use a meat thermometer which you insert into the thickest part of your turkey crown.
-Your turkey crown will be done when it reaches 70C (160F).
+Your turkey crown should be be done when it reaches 74C (165F).
 If you have stuffed your turkey crown, make sure your stuffing has reached this temperature too.

 Turkey crown defrosting guidelines